 Strict travel constraints enforced by the Covid-19 pandemic, in tandem with extraordinarily volatile market conditions, are seeing a growing number of operators considering and deploying digital technologies to allow for remote on-site inspections and surveys.

-By applying remote technology to a wide range of its services, DNV GL is supporting operators and their suppliers enhance safety, quality and performance whilst realising significant cost benefits.
+By applying remote technology to a wide range of its services, DNV is supporting operators and their suppliers enhance safety, quality and performance whilst realizing significant cost benefits.
 Remote inspection methods use proven and readily available digital equipment such as smartphones, tablet computers and digital cameras.
 Inspectors and surveyors can remotely visit and verify the quality and integrity of equipment and assets to fully comply with company specifications or industry standards.

 Streaming ‘live’ online inspections from distant locations ensures performance is maintained, compliance is preserved whilst limiting travel and site visits.
 This assures that cost is lowered along with the associated carbon footprint.

 To realize the benefits that digitalization brings and to reduce the safety risk, inherent financial, logistical and environmental implications of transport and travel, our clients in the Caspian have always shown an avid interest in remote monitoring and inspection.

 In response to the corona virus outbreak in Italy in March 2020, DNV was tasked to continue conduct vendor surveillance and witness activities for a BP-operated project at vendor sites across the country.